How to Find Free or Low-Cost Job Search Help

 When you don't have access to a computer or wi-fi, most libraries have computers available for patrons to use.
 You may be able to reserve time to use the computer or they may be available on a first-come, first served basis.

-You can use library computers to check and send email (get a free Gmail or Yahoo email account), write resumes and letters, and apply for jobs (save a copy of your resume and cover letters online using Google Docs).
+You can use library computers to check and send an email (get a free Gmail or Yahoo email account), write resumes and letters, and apply for jobs (save a copy of your resume and cover letters online using Google Docs).

 University and library printers are available, so you can print copies of your resume, cover letters, and references.
 Libraries also offer free wi-fi that you can connect to with your laptop or tablet.